ThihaKZ16/group5/use-cases/use-case-country-2.md

 ## MAIN SUCCESS SCENARIO

 1. Finance request population information in a continent by all the countries.
-2. Country Director captures name of the countries to get population information for.
+2. Executive Director captures name of the countries to get population information for.
-3. Country Director extracts current population information by countries in a continent from largest to smallest.
+3. Executive Director extracts current population information by countries in a continent from largest to smallest.
-4. Country Director provides report to finance.
+4. Executive Director provides report to finance.

 ## EXTENSIONS